rorybennett/LandmarkIdentificationFrameworks/IPV/README.md

 Dataset creation and quadruplet model training tools for Image-Patch Voting (IPV) landmark identification.

-The pipeline creates multi-scale grayscale patch data from annotated images, trains a quadruplet network, writes checkpoints, logs, and metadata to a run directory, optionally copies selected result files to a separate save directory, and can safely delete generated training-data artefacts.
+The pipeline creates multi-scale patch data from annotated 2D images, trains a quadruplet network, writes checkpoints, logs, plots, and metadata to a run directory, optionally copies selected result files to a separate save directory, and can safely delete generated training-data artefacts.